Carath/precomputation/README.md

 # Precomputation

-Utility used to pre-compute values of a real-valued function, in order to speedup its evaluation by returning approximate values.
-Only the 'precomputation.c' and 'precomputation.h' files need to be included in a given project.
+*Utility used to pre-compute values of a real-valued function, in order to speedup its evaluation by returning approximate values.*

 ## How to use

-Copy the following files in your project: *precomputation.c* and *precomputation.h*.
+Copy the following files in your project: ``` precomputation.c ``` and ``` precomputation.h ```.
 The other files are for demonstration purposes.
 Below is an example of approximating ``` expf ``` between -10 and 10 with 25000 samples (no SIMD):

 ```C
 Precomputation *precomputation = initPrecomputation(expf, 25000, -10.f, 10.f);